Wealth Protection

 What is the benefit of being married for inheritance tax?

 Gifts to spouses are exempt from inheritance tax and can be made to an unlimited value so long as it is not a gift from a UK domiciled individual to a non-UK domiciled individual.
 Additionally, the nil-rate allowances can transfer across to a surviving spouse if they have not been used on first death.
-This means the personal representatives of the surviving spouse can claim a combined nil-rate band of £650,000 on second death, or up to £1m if the deceased’s estate qualifies for the main residence nil-rate band (and the transfer of the unused allowance from the first estate).

 Does the nil-rate allowance increase if I have children?

 An additional allowance called the main residence nil-rate band can apply to an estate which holds a main residence and leaves assets outright to a child or lineal descendant.
 The estate must be valued under £2m to be eligible for the full allowance of £175,000 after which the allowance tapers down.
-For married couples, it is possible for the estate of the last individual to die to claim both allowances on second death if not already used, making a total allowance of £350,000 claimable under this allowance.

 What is the seven-year rule?

-The seven-year rule is a significant aspect of inheritance tax planning.
-This rule relates to gifts made by the deceased person during their lifetime.
 If someone gifts money, property or other assets to an individual or a trust, without there being an applicable exemption or relief, and they survive for at least seven years after making the gift, it becomes exempt from inheritance tax so long as the gift is properly executed, and the individual doesn’t retain any ongoing benefit from the gifted assets.
+This gift is known as a ‘potentially exempt transfer’ (PET).

-However, if the person who made the gift dies within seven years of making the gift, it is known as a “potentially exempt transfer” (PET) or a “chargeable lifetime transfer” (CLT) if the gift was to a trust.
-In such cases, the value of the gift will be included in the estate’s total value for inheritance tax purposes.
-The tax rate on these gifts gradually reduces if the donor survives between three and seven years from the date of making the gift but only to the extent the gift exceeds the available nil-rate allowance.
-This is known as “taper relief.”
+The tax rate on these gifts usually reduces if the donor survives between three and seven years from the date of making the gift but only to the extent the gift exceeds the available nil-rate allowance.
+This is known as’ ‘taper relief’.

 What does the effect of gifting to charity have on inheritance tax?